spectral-cockpit/specprepper/README.md

 Please first check and estimate the memory availability on your system when using in-memory features.

+## Scope of application

+This is a meta package that aims to provide both data-dependent and data independent preprocessing method.
+The former implies that the processing of test data depends on the training data.
+For example, multiplicative scatter correction (MSC) needs special teatment in training, evaluation and prediction workflows.
+That has implications for overfitting and data independence.

 ## Goals

 To schedule propreprocessing operations, simple tooling using S3 descriptive data.tables are used.
 So to speak it provides a recipe-like interface to configure methods and parameters to be applied in future.
 Hence the promising name.
 Because of the cloud-native nature of zarr, certainly one can use S3-like storages as MINIO.